TO QSL DIRECT, VIA E-MAIL OR THE BUREAU?

-US dollars are preferable even to properly stamped, 2009 expiry IRCs but please remember that after 2nd April 2007, US $1 is NO LONGER sufficient postage for an airmail reply within or outside Europe.
-Mint stamps, coins and other currencies are NOT welcome.
-Once I have the logs and cards to hand, I aim to reply to direct requests within about four weeks of their receipt.
+US dollars are preferred but please remember that since 2nd April 2007, US $1 is NO LONGER sufficient postage for an airmail reply within or outside Europe.
+Unused postage stamps, IRCs, coins and other currencies are definitely NOT welcome.

 Please note that there are up to three QSOs on each label and there may be more than one label per card.